Interview – Patrick Azzopardi, Build Up, Dowsers

 Alain R.: Of course.
 I have occupied various administrative and financial roles within different companies, always with the aim of being a generalist in acquisition and development transactions.
 I evolved towards general manager positions, particularly within the Autogrill group, before taking over as director of Sighor.

 DC: Sighor is the first independent French restaurant group, financed by equity capital.
-How did you manage to have 71 hotels and restaurants in all of France?
+How did you manage to have 71 hotels and restaurants all over France?

 Alain R.: Sighor is a young company founded at the beginning of the 90’s in Clermont-Ferrand which began by winning an initial call for proposal when the Paris – Clermont-Ferrand motorway was built to manage the first activity of its kind in the era known as “Volcans d’Auvergne.”
 The company was created by hoteliers and restaurateurs from the Auvergne region, who have a natural fibre for hospitality.
 They appreciated the management of motorway services and progressively extended their business, starting with the Auvergne region, then expanding to Corrèze, followed by Aveyron, before becoming a genuine representative of all motorway companies in France.